 For a better experience, click the icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Educational institutions are either regionally or nationally accredited.
 Accreditation is a voluntary process that ensures a college, university, or degree program meets a universal standard for quality.
-This gives an institution and its graduates credibility with other schools and employers.
-Institutional accreditation is different from programmatic accreditation – which is covered later below.
+This gives an institution and its graduates credibility with other institutions and employers.
+Institutional accreditation is different from programmatic accreditation – which is covered below.